 - Foster an institutional environment supportive of eligible population.

-- Be a first-generation college student (neither parent has a bachelor’s degree);
+- Be a First-Generation college student (neither parent has completed a bachelor’s degree (4 Year degree);

-- Have a documented disability and receive services from the ASSIST program at Oakton.
+- Have a documented disability and receive services from the ADRC (Access and Disability Resource Center) at Oakton.

 Although the College tailors its services to each student’s needs, TRiO offers the following: